1. What kinds of discrimination are against state law in Florida?

 A discrimination claim can be filed either with the state administrative agency, the Florida Commission on Human Relations (FCHR), or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a “work-sharing agreement,” which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to “cross-file” the claim with the other agency.
-However, an attorney may advise you to file separately with both agencies, because of an existing legal debate over the state and federal administrative processes and how they affect an employee's ability to file a state claim in court.
+However, an attorney may advise you to file separately with both agencies because of an existing legal debate over the state and federal administrative processes and how they affect an employee's ability to file a state claim in court.

 Florida Commission on Human Relations

-EEOC — Miami District Office
+EEOC Miami District Office

-EEOC — Tampa Area Office
+EEOC Tampa Field Office

 3. What are my time deadlines?

 Do not delay in contacting the FCHR or EEOC to file a claim.
 There are strict time limits in which charges of employment discrimination must be filed.
-To preserve your claim under state law, you must file with the FCHR (or cross-file with the EEOC) within 365 days of the date you believe you were discriminated against.
+To preserve your claim under state law, you must file with the FCHR (or cross-file with the EEOC) within one year of the date you believe you were discriminated against.
 To preserve your claim under federal law, you must file with the EEOC (or cross-file with the state agency) within 300 days of the date you believe you were discriminated against.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
 You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the state and federal administrative agencies.
+If you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the state and federal administrative agencies.

-4. How can I or my attorney pursue a claim in court in Florida?
+5. How can I or my attorney pursue a claim in court in Florida?

 A federal employment discrimination case cannot be filed in court without first going to the EEOC, as discussed above, and having the EEOC dismiss your claim.
 This process is called “exhaustion” of your administrative remedy.
 Similarly, before you can proceed with a lawsuit based on your state discrimination claim, you must file with the FCHR.
-(Please note that if the FCHR makes a finding of “no cause,” —a finding that your case is without merit— you are not allowed to go to court under state law; instead, you must appeal this determination through the administrative process only.)
+Note: If the FCHR makes a finding of “no cause,” —a finding that your case is without merit— you are not allowed to go to court under state law; instead, you can only appeal this determination through the administrative process.